Bhutan, Nepal & the Mystical Himalayas

 The red triangular flag has been a Hindu symbol of victory for ages.
 The depiction of celestial bodies represents permanence,

 the hope that Nepal will last as long as the sun and the moon.
-The moon symbolizes that the Nepalese are soothing and calm,

 while the sun symbolizes fierce resolve.
 The moon also symbolizes the shades and the cool weather of the Himalayas,